crespohector/welcome-to-mod-7/README.md

 [Required Error Messages](https://github.com/whitnessme/capstone-minimum-required-error-messages)

 ### Prepopulating Data For the Update Form
 When a User goes to Edit/Update a resource, the edit form must be prepopulated with the previous data.
 Using the "placeholder" attribute will **not** be accepted.
-This is to eliminate having to fill out the same information twice for your form submitters and creating a smoother user experience.
+This is to eliminate having to fill out the same information twice for your form submitters and create a smoother user experience.
 Also from a grading perspective, the idea is that we should be able to click Edit, and then immediately submit the form with no errors.
 This is not possible if the placeholder is what is being prepopulated.

 ---

 ## The Big Picture

-Capstone Project is an assessment to test your programming and software engineering skills.
+The Capstone Project is an assessment to test your programming and software engineering skills.
 The main objective is to build a user-ready MVP *(Minimal Viable Product)* application within these two weeks.
 The ideal expectation is to have a completed MVP application done by W22D1, then use the remaining time to focus on refactoring to include additional features and polish the User Interface.
 You want to present your best work to a recruiter, so treat this like a precious gem.

 Remember, a minimum viable product (MVP) is the absolute least you can put out that is also a usable product.
-For your capstone project this means 2 fully functional CRUD features with validation error messages that are intuitive and simple to use by someone who has never seen the app before.
+For your capstone project, this means 2 fully functional CRUD features with validation error messages that are intuitive and simple to use by someone who has never seen the app before.
-Remember, a successful capstone project does not need AWS, Google Maps, Web Sockets or more than 2 CRUD features.
-But the 2 CRUD features that you do build need to feel and function complete to pass.
+Remember, a successful capstone project does not need AWS, Google Maps, Web Sockets, or more than 2 CRUD features.
+But the 2 CRUD features that you do build need to feel and function completely to pass.

 We want to make sure we are completing ONE FEATURE before moving on to the next.
-This feature-driven approach is known as an **agile** workflow, whereas the **waterfall** approach can be seen as completing one phase at a time before moving onto the next phase.
+This feature-driven approach is known as an **agile** workflow, whereas the **waterfall** approach can be seen as completing one phase at a time before moving on to the next phase.
 Agile is an iterative approach where we deliver goals in small incremental amounts.
 An example of a waterfall workflow would be working on the entire backend first for all features then working on the frontend.

 [Agile vs Waterfall Link](https://www.ibm.com/cloud/blog/agile-vs-waterfall)

-Students should have a clear road map during the planning phase of what should be their MVP's first to pass the minimum requirements then implement future goals.
+Students should have a clear road map during the planning phase of what should be their MVPs first to pass the minimum requirements and then implement future goals.

 > The end goal is to have 4 features working.
 After graduation, to be greenlit you will need to have 4 features and the general requirements done.

 ## Mental Health Resources
-Taking care of our mental health is an important aspect in our life.
+Taking care of our mental health is an important aspect of our life.
 Please make sure to take breaks, meditate, sleep, or go for a walk outside to do what's best for you to reduce stress.
 Here are some resources provided that can be informative.

 - [Imposter Syndrome](https://docs.google.com/document/d/1CA5UZwDisg_1WMQIurtDsj4vOkWlZ0cZ/edit)
 - [Programmer Imposter Syndrome](https://drive.google.com/file/d/1A6_x1iHqKi1aOAlKKUsx3f-jkhZUZhpM/view?usp=sharing)